 Most people are aware of online scams that are targeted using the Internet either on websites or by email.
 Scams can sometimes actually occur in person in the form of a phone call.
 Tech support scammers call and pretend to be a computer technician from either your own company or a well-known company such as Microsoft claiming they have detected an issue with your computer and it needs immediate attention.
 They’ll usually want to set up a remote connection in order to help.
-Please b e wary of these phone calls and take caution.
+Please be wary of these Microsoft Telephone Tech Support Scams and take caution.

 How will i know it is a Tech support Scam?

 Identifying a Microsoft technician is easy: If they’re phoning you, they’re not a technician!
 Microsoft will never call you in order to warn you about a malware infection or expired key.
 The only times you’ll really talk to a technician is if you called Microsoft support yourself.
 If you haven’t called technicians recently, and you get a call from them, it’s a scammer without a doubt.
 You can read more about how Microsoft handles their support via their page on the topic.